-3.1 The TG Template
+3.1 The TG Structure and Universal Standard Wording

-- 3.1.1 UPOV has developed a template (the "TG Template") containing the universal standard wording which is appropriate for all UPOV Test Guidelines ("Test Guidelines") and which is prepared in the appropriate format.
-The TG Template is presented in Annex 1 [cross ref.] and should be used as the starting point for the development or revision of all Test Guidelines. - 3.1.2 In addition to the TG Template, further guidance is provided for drafters of Test Guidelines on how to develop individual Test Guidelines from the TG Template.
-This is provided by means of additional standard wording (ASW) and guidance notes (GN) and indications are provided within the TG Template on where this further guidance is available (see Sections 3.2 and 3.3 [cross ref.]).
+- 3.1.1 UPOV has developed a standard structure and universal standard wording that is appropriate for all UPOV Test Guidelines ("Test Guidelines").
+This is presented in Annex 1. - 3.1.2 Further guidance for drafters of Test Guidelines is provided by means of additional standard wording (ASW) and guidance notes (GN).
+Indications are provided in Annex 1 on where this further guidance is available (see Sections 3.2 and 3.3).

-3.2 Additional Standard Wording (ASW) for the TG Template
+3.2 Additional Standard Wording (ASW)

-- 3.2.1 As explained above, the TG Template contains the universal standard wording which is appropriate for all Test Guidelines.
-However, UPOV has developed additional standard wording which should be used, where appropriate, for the Test Guidelines concerned.
+- 3.2.1 In addition to the universal standard wording, UPOV has developed additional standard wording which should be used, where appropriate, for the Test Guidelines concerned.
 For example, for Test Guidelines where the material is supplied in the form of seed, there is standard wording concerning the quality of the seed to be supplied.
-Of course, this standard wording for seed should not be included in Test Guidelines where, for example, the material is to be provided as tubers and for this reason such additional standard wording is not included in the TG Template.
-The additional standard wording is presented in Annex 2 [cross ref.], Additional Standard Wording (ASW) for the TG Template. - 3.2.2 Where such additional standard wording is available, an insert is highlighted in the TG Template at the appropriate location, e.g.
+Of course, this standard wording for seed should not be included in Test Guidelines where, for example, the material is to be provided as tubers and for this reason such additional standard wording is not included as universal standard wording.
+The additional standard wording (ASW) is presented in Annex 2. - 3.2.2 Where such additional standard wording is available, an insert is highlighted in Annex 1 at the appropriate location, e.g.

-{ ASW 1 (TG Template: Chapter 2.3 [cross ref.]) - seed quality requirements}
+ASW 1 (Chapter 2.3) - seed quality requirements)

-3.3 Guidance Notes (GN) for the TG Template
+3.3 Guidance Notes (GN)

 - 3.3.1 There are many aspects of the Test Guidelines where the individual drafter's experience and knowledge are needed for preparing the Test Guidelines.
 This includes, for example, the selection of appropriate ASW, trial design, the identification of characteristics and the selection of example varieties.
-In such situations general guidance on how to proceed in a harmonized way, in line with the experience accumulated by UPOV through the crop experts, is provided by a series of guidance notes presented in Annex 3, Guidance Notes (GN) for the TG Template. - 3.3.2 Where such guidance is available for drafters, an insert is highlighted in the TG Template at the appropriate location, e.g.
+In such situations general guidance on how to proceed in a harmonized way, in line with the experience accumulated by UPOV through the crop experts, is provided by a series of guidance notes (GN) presented in Annex 3. - 3.3.2 Where such guidance is available for drafters, an insert is highlighted in Annex 1 at the appropriate location, e.g.

-{ GN 5 (TG Template: Chapter 1.1 [cross ref.]) - Subject of the Test Guidelines: Family Name}
+(GN 5 (Chapter 1.1) - Subject of the Test Guidelines: Family Name)